 Conservation biologists have recently raised alarm after noting a 40% decline in Africa’s giraffe population over the past three decades.
-Moreover, genetic evidence suggest that what was previously thought of as one widespread species may in fact consist of four, or perhaps as many as eight different giraffe species.
+Moreover, genetic evidence suggests that what was previously thought of as one widespread species may in fact consist of four, or perhaps as many as eight different giraffe species.
 Several of these new species are at grave risk of extinction if threats persist and thus in urgent need of conservation attention.
 The North Carolina Zoo is helping to protect giraffes in Tanzania by assessing their population health and helping rangers on the ground reduce poaching.
 The Zoo is also actively involved in investigating a mysterious skin disease that as of yet has no known cure.

 More than One Species